pixincreate/PrivacyGuides-India/README.md

 - <img width="486" alt="image" src="https://github.com/pixincreate/PrivacyGuides-India/assets/69745008/9a17efd8-012a-455a-b7c6-4be44c797998">
 - Government of India shared Aadhaar database with [_private entities_](https://economictimes.indiatimes.com/tech/technology/linkedin-introduces-free-identity-verification-feature-with-aadhaar-and-indian-phone-number/articleshow/100823930.cms) even though Supreme Court of India had prohibited the Government from doing so in 2019.
 - Every citizen who had got vaccinated against COVID-19 twice, were all automatically enrolled for **ABHA ID** with no consent asked.
+  > To know whether you've been enrolled for ABHA ID, check your second vaccine certificate.
+If you see a 14 digit number under a name called as "Unique Identifier ID" or something similar, you've been enrolled for ABHA ID.

 > Apple running 'health data is private' ads in a country where citizens nonchalantly linked their Aadhaar with vaccine certificate to be automatically enrolled for government's ABHA ID.</p>&mdash; Abhishek Baxi (@baxiabhishek) <a href="https://twitter.com/baxiabhishek/status/1667457262384824321?ref_src=twsrc%5Etfw">June 10, 2023</a>